The following is from a press release.

 The Senate voted 30 to 7 today to approve an $8.1 billion state spending plan, of which $3.3 billion is supported with state revenues.
 The budget invests in additional school funding, includes restorations to selected human services programs, such as those supporting the developmentally disabled, and protects the tourism and hospitality industry from tax increases, such as a 25-percent increase in the meals and beverage tax as proposed in the governor’s budget plan.

-The amended bill does not alter the governor’s proposal to transfer control of the Sakonnet River Bridge to the Rhode Island Turnpike and Bridge Authority.
+The amended bill does not alter the to the Rhode Island Turnpike and Bridge Authority.

 The legislation (2012-H 7323Aaa), which passed the House early Friday morning, is now headed for the governor’s desk.